-Mark has served as an Adjunct Instructor of Communications at Central Michigan University and at Great Lakes Christian College.
+Mr. Christian has served as an Adjunct Instructor of Communications at Central Michigan University and at Great Lakes Christian College.
 He also served as Associate Minister of Youth at the First Church of Christ in Mt.
-Pleasant, Michigan, from 1986-1990 and is currently serving as the Senior Minister of the same church today.
+Pleasant, Michigan, from 1986-1990 and is currently serving as the Preaching/Teaching Minister of the same church today.

-Mark has been married to Heather Elder since 1987.
-They have one son, Alex Jordan Christian.
-Mark is a devoted fan of the Chicago Cubs, Chicago Bears, and Notre-Dame Athletics.
+Mr. Christian has been married to Heather Elder since 1987 and they have one son, Alex Jordan Christian.
+Mr. Christian is a devoted fan of the Chicago Cubs, Chicago Bears, and Notre-Dame Athletics.
 His hobbies include golf and reading.